Assistance from the ERP Special Fund

 Since 1998, the Federal Government has used its “EXIST” programme to promote measures to instil a culture of self-employment and to boost the spirit of entrepreneurship at higher education and non-university research establishments.
 The aim is to raise awareness, motivate and qualify students, graduates and academics to start up companies and to provide them with initial funding for the seed or start-up phase.

 The grants available from the EXIST programme form part of the and consist of three pillars: “EXIST Start-Up Culture”, “EXIST Research Transfer” and “EXIST Start-up Grant”.
-The launch of “EXIST Start-up Germany” has also opened up the programme to people from other countries.
-In 2016, the first EXIST participants from Israel were welcomed into the programme. .
+The launch of the “EXIST Start-up Germany” model project has also opened up the programme to people from other countries. .

 INVEST – Grant for Venture Capital

 The “INVEST – Grant for Venture Capital” programme helps young, innovative companies to find someone to provide capital.
 Business angels get 20% of their investment reimbursed tax-free if they invest at least €10,000 in start-ups.
 This reduces their risk when they invest in bold ideas.
 INVEST improves the prospects for innovative firms to find a private investor.
 In this way, everyone benefits from the government support.
-Tailored to the target group, INVEST can thus better meet the special requirements of the private venture capital market in Germany. .
+INVEST is tailored to the target group and can therefore take even better account of the distinct features of the private venture capital market in Germany. .

 High-tech Start-up Fund